ckormanyos/real-time-cpp/examples/chapter11_07/readme.md

 extern "C"
 void app_led_task_toggle_led0(void*)
 {
-  // This application task is intended to yield every 70ms.
-It has higher
+  // This application task is intended to yield every 70 ms. It has higher
   // priority than the background task.
 This task will, in fact, preemptively
   // interrupt the lower-priority background task.